leanprover/fp-lean/functional-programming-lean/src/type-classes/out-params.md

 ```Lean info
 {{#example_out Examples/Classes.lean plusFiveMeta}}
 ```
-The function `hAdd` is the built-in Lean function that corresponds to `hPlus`, and it is used to interpret the plus sign.

 In the vast majority of cases, when someone supplies one argument to addition, the other argument will have the same type.
 To make this instance into a default instance, apply the `defaultInstance` attribute:
 ```Lean
 {{#example_decl Examples/Classes.lean defaultAdd}}